Cardiovascular Diseases Fellowship (Minnesota)

 - Numerous research opportunities with guaranteed research time

-- Separate tracks available for those interested in a more comprehensive research career, including clinician investigator and NIH pathways
+- Separate tracks available for those interested in a more comprehensive research career, including clinician-investigator and National Institutes of Health (NIH) pathways

 - Options for subspecialty training in interventional cardiology, electrophysiology, advanced echocardiography, congenital heart disease and epidemiology, advanced heart failure and transplant, structural heart disease, and multimodality imaging